 Make it!

-- Melt the oils over medium-low heat in a Turkish coffee pot (or a small pot with a pour spout).
-I use this pot for all of my natural skincare recipes because it is tall, has a long handle, and a spout.
+- Melt the cocoa butter and coconut oil together over medium-low heat in a Turkish coffee pot (or a small pot with a pour spout).
+I use this pot for all of my natural skin care recipes because it is tall, has a long handle, and a spout.

-- Stir constantly and keep a watchful eye on the oils.
+- Stir constantly and keep a watchful eye on the lotion base.
 You want them to just reach the melting point and not overheat.

-- When the oils have melted and combined, add the vanilla essential oil and stir well.
-Vanilla essential oil is dark and gives the lotion bars the vanilla bean appearance of small brown specks without adding vanilla beans.
+- When they have melted and combined, add the vanilla essential oil and stir well.
+Vanilla essential oil is dark and gives the lotion bars a vanilla bean appearance of small brown specks without adding vanilla beans.

 For many, many more natural skincare recipes and gift ideas, check out the Plant-Based Beauty section of the site!